Civic Tokens

 Rotate tokens before expiration

-- Tokens are valid for 30 days
+- Tokens can be configured for up to 30 days

 - Set reminders to rotate tokens before they expire